Victorian English Translator

 Translation will appear here...

-What Is a Victorian English Translator?
+What a Victorian English Translator Helps You Do

 Victorian English is the formal, elaborate style of writing and speaking from the 1800s in Britain.
 It is the era of Dickens, Conan Doyle, and letters that took three paragraphs to say what we would say in one sentence today.

-How to Use This Victorian English Translator
+How to Use the Victorian English Translator

 Victorian English Examples

-Original Victorian English
+English Input Victorian English Output

 I am feeling sick today I find myself in a most disagreeable state of health this day